 Mary Jane‘s response: I welcome in the comment section for someone to tell us the written canon about Mary Magdalene iconography?
 Can you open yourselves to the idea we know very little about Mary Magdalene?
 I refer to her as the apostle to the Apostles.
 How many icons of Mary are not canonical?
 Would you prefer these images?
 Does the cannon include a red egg, pearls, a pentagon, long hair, finger position, a flower, and /or scull.
 These attributes are being used, but only in the past sixty years.
 According to the icon police, these attributes have absolutely nothing to do with canonical iconography.
 Their addition is contemporary interpretation and not canonical.
 The spice jar is the only attribute consistent with scripture.

 Iconographers around the world base their work on non-canonical legend.
 Look at all the icons of saints from Russia and Greece whose names we cannot pronounce and whose identity is unclear.
 The worldwide web has corrupted iconography styles and influenced interpretations of church art and its message.
 This is not a tragedy, it is growth.

-The Original Orthodox tradition is not art, they based images on prayer and spirit and inspired mind.
-Look at the canonical icon of St Luke the Evangelist painting Mary.
+The Original Orthodox tradition is not art, the original foundations for their imagery was based on prayer, spirit, and inspired minds.
+Example; The canonical icon of St Luke the Evangelist painting Mary.
 We have no evidence for the event or its depiction.
-The image fits with being inspirational and correct theology.
+The image fits with being inspirational and reflects correct theology.

 Women have taken up the art form, discipline, and practice as individuals and teachers.
 They are keeping the tradition alive, but it is indeed changing.
 New contemporary iconic expression is changing the tradition.
 This is a good thing.
 We need an open mind, a loving heart, and less judgment to preserve the beauty of Jesus’ teaching through imagery.